 vii.
 Make sure you are emotionally okay about taking on a loan – if it feels stressful, don’t do it, delay it.
 Your emotions are telling you something

-5. What should you make your financial priorities in 2014?
+5. What should your financial priorities in 2014 be?

 i.
 Develop multiple streams of income – someone recently told me that job stands for “just over broke”.
 So go beyond saving and start looking at investments either in stocks or a business